-- Think about automating.
 Maybe that report you do is really critical and lots of people rely on it, but it's boring as all get out to make.
 If that's the case, ask yourself, “Can I automate this?”
 Reports put together in Excel can often be automated in Microsoft Access.

 Additionally, if you reorder your tasks, you may find that things function more quickly and easily with a few tweaks.
 For example, if you have to spend a lot of time handling paper, you can institute a one-touch rule.
 That is, each piece of paper only gets handled one time.
 You receive it, do what needs to be done, and file it away in one fell swoop.
 It practically eliminates the dreaded filing days.

-- Figure out what will bring value to the business.
 While you want to enrich your job in order to make your life better, your boss will be much happier if you put the business first.
 Identify areas within your department or company that could use a bit more support or additional knowledge.
 If you've freed up some time by automating and eliminating tasks, you can propose to do something different.

 Don't just jump in and start doing the new tasks (unless your boss is totally hands off), but bring them up to your manager.
 Point out that you've managed to free up some time and since the company could really use an additional person trained to do X or Y, you'd like to start working on that.
 Smart bosses will jump on the opportunity for you to do something that helps the company grow.

-- Add enrichment yourself.
 Sometimes your boss won't be amenable to making changes to your job.
 If that's the case, figure out where you want to be in a year, or two years, and start working towards that.